-Explorers against Extinction is delighted to support the vital work of The Ape Alliance through its 2019 campaign and to shine a light on the plight of the Tapanuli orangutan – the world’s rarest great ape.
+Explorers against Extinction was pleased to support the vital work of The Ape Alliance through its 2019 campaign by shining a light on the plight of the Tapanuli orangutan – the world’s rarest great ape.

-75% of funds raised will support vital field work in Batang Toru, Sumatra with the other 25% being donated to The Ape Alliance core fund to be used as necessary in the battle to safeguard the Tapanuli.
+75% of funds raised supported vital field work in Batang Toru, Sumatra with the other 25% being donated to The Ape Alliance core fund and used as necessary in the battle to safeguard the Tapanuli.

 Who is The Ape Alliance?